NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 .. caution::
     The CLI utilities are limited to JSONL datasets and only work with GPU-based backends.
-    For different dataset formats or backeds use the :ref:`exactdup_pyapi`.
+    For different dataset formats or backends use the :ref:`exactdup_pyapi`.

 =========================================
 Fuzzy Deduplication